to make a

 A Word of Caution

-A Statutory Demand should only be used in circumstances where the underlying debt is not genuinely disputed, for example, if the debt is admitted or if there is a Judgment for it.
+A Statutory Demand should only be used in circumstances where the underlying debt is not genuinely disputed, for example, if the debt is admitted or if there is a Judgement for it.

 We can and do regularly advise on such matters.